quantaosun/labodock_binder/README.md

 The first three cells are the only thing you should modify.
 From the top left, click **Run** > **Run All Cells**, and the docking will start automatically.
 Your docked 3D interaction diagram will be at the bottom of the notebook.

-**webdock.ipynb does not need any manual intervention, but for webdock2.ipynb, if you wish to overlay two docked small molecules, you do need to specify several variables manually.**
+**wedock.ipynb does not need any manual intervention, but for wedock2.ipynb, if you wish to overlay two docked small molecules, you do need to specify several variables manually.**